DamonMohammadbagher/ETWProcessMon2/README.md

 -----------------------------------------------------------
 ### SysPM2Monitor2.7.exe

-this tool [SysPM2Monitor2 v2.7] is for Monitor Sysmon Event-Logs & this code almost is same with ETWPM2Monitor2.exe code but in this case this code Integrated with Sysmon Events so we dont have all ETW Events in this case, but we have ETW VirtualMemAllocMon code to this tool so we have at same time Sysmon logs + ETW VirtualMemAlloc logs (memory scanner via ETW VirtualMemAlloc Events)...
+this tool [SysPM2Monitor2 v2.7] is for Monitor Sysmon Event-Logs & this code almost is same with ETWPM2Monitor2.exe code but in this case this code Integrated with Sysmon Events so we dont have all ETW Events in this case, but we have ETW VirtualMemAllocMon code in this tool so we have at same time Sysmon logs + ETW VirtualMemAlloc logs (memory scanner via ETW VirtualMemAlloc Events)...

 #### Note: `"sysmonconfig-export.xml" file was my rules for test sysmon so you should use these rules in this file for sysmon but only Event IDs 1,3,8,25 are important for this tool and you do not need other events IDs for running SysPM2Monitor2.7 so you can use your own rules with these Events IDs too.`